ruslo/CGold/docs/index.rst

 add more features one by one.
 This tutorial covers only part of CMake capabilities - some topics are skipped intentionally in favor of better modern approaches [1]_.
-Document designed to be a good tutorial for the very begginers but touches some aspects which may be interested to advanced developers too.
+Document designed to be a good tutorial for the very beginners but touches some aspects which may be interested to advanced developers too.
 Look at it as a skeleton/starting point for further :ref:`CMake <CMake>` learning.